ThomasThatcher/Vortex-Engine/README.md

 	  with sampling rate from 8 kHz to 48 kHz.

 Short Comings (In Development):
-	-	Currently doesn't support font rendering
-	-	Transparency not supported
+	-	Transparency not supported yet
 			- Work Around: When creating graphics for your application, set pixels that would otherwise be set to transparent.
 To a fluro pink/green and 'Override'